 Once he was done with the droppers, he started transferring water from one cup to another.
 At that point, I gave him a different tray and an additional empty cup to transfer the water in.

-Once all the cups were emptied into the tray, he picked up the dropper again and tried to refill the cups.
+After all the cups were emptied into the tray, he picked up the dropper again and tried to refill the cups.

 I’m thinking we’ll use funnels next time!
 I’d love to hear about your variations for this activity!